 To avoid this issue, you need to replace the file without deleting.
-That means rename the updated file with the same name as the current file that is already uploaded to Dropbox.
-You need to change the name before uploading to Dropbox.
+That means renaming the updated file with the same name as the current file that is already uploaded to Dropbox.
+You need to change the name before uploading it to Dropbox.

 If you upload two separate files with the same name and extension, the existing file will be replaced with the new one, but the shared link will be unchanged.
 That means your existing shared link will not show any 404 error.

 It is important to note that when you replace a file on Dropbox, the old file gets deleted instantly.
 And so you will not be able to find that old file in the Recycle Bin.
 If you need to keep the old file, it is recommended to download it before replacing it with the new file.
 The extension of the new file should be the same as the existing file.
 Otherwise, they will act as links to two different files.

 Let us know if this works for you.